School district makes public plea for substitute teachers

 “It’s a perfect storm in a negative way,” said Potter.

-“For example, last Tuesday we had 9 faculty out district wide with zero subs for coverage.
+“For example, last Tuesday we had nine faculty out district wide with zero subs for coverage.
 Wednesday, we had 10 faculty out,” he said.

 “We have a lot of capable folks in the community who might not be in line to be a substitute teacher because they have regular employment.
 But they may be on shift deployment.
 They may have a day here or there during the week.”